csommerl/js120/lesson2/lesson2_notes.md

 ### Function Execution Context (Implicit)

-The implicit execution context for regular function execution is the `global` object.
+The implicit execution context for regular function execution is the global object (`global` in Node.js or `window` in the browser).
 This means that for regular function invocations `this` refers to the global object when it appears within the function body.

 #### Strict Mode and Implicit Context